usmanr149/urmlblog/_posts/2020-5-24-Unet-Architectecture-TF.md

 *If you look closely you can see the faint dark blue outlines inside the blue box on the right.*

-I haven't really seen this method used in any other convolution neural network (CNN) architecture and the authors don't provide any reason to use this.
-I tried both the cropping method as oulined in the paper and a modified non-cropping U-Net on the Carvana data set, their was no difference in performance.
-The non-cropping architecture can be applied to any image size without needing to worry about the size of cropping and that is why I ended up using it for all of my tests.
+I haven't really seen this method used in any other convolution neural network (CNN) architecture and the authors don't provide any reason for cropping convolution outputs.
+I tried both the cropping method as oulined in the paper and a modified non-cropping U-Net on the <a href='https://www.kaggle.com/c/carvana-image-masking-challenge/overview' target='_blank'>Carvana data set</a>, and found no difference in performance.
+The non-cropping version is more versatile as it can be applied to any image size without needing to worry about the size of cropping dimensions and that is why I ended up using it for all of my tests.

 Here is the non-cropped implementation of U-Net CNN in Tensorflow 2.0.